A decade’s long furore over noise complaints in Noosa Junction has been reignited with two restaurants shutting down their nighttime entertainment.

 Antony says while this is a “significant setback, it’s not the end”.

-“We are working hard to meet the necessary requirements, including completing renovations to our back room, securing the approval of our acoustic report, and updating our license.”
+“We are working hard to meet the necessary requirements, including completing renovations to our back room.
+And securing the approval of our acoustic report, and updating our license.”

 Extended hours ‘would eliminate residential occupation’